Adelstein–Lew controversy: Reaction at the table

 The stream commentator exclaimed, "I'm speechless!" and "My God!
 What is going on?" and suggested that Lew had probably misread her hand.
 Adelstein remained silent, eventually walking away from the table.
 The commentator said he had never seen Adelstein so disturbed, adding that there was nothing suspicious in Lew's previous plays.

 The players at the table made various comments, such as "That was not poker" but did not claim anything untoward had occurred, although Andy Stacks stated that the hand was "odd" and requested explanation.
-Ryusuke complimented Lew for "a great call."
+Ryusuke complimented Lew for "a great call".

 Lew got up from the table and spoke with Adelstein, who claimed that he and stream producer Ryan Feldman requested a conversation with Lew off camera.
 For her part, Lew claimed she was "cornered & threatened" and consequently offered to return Adelstein the money he had lost in the hand.
 Both parties agree that Adelstein accepted the offer and that she paid him off with chips from her stack.
 He then left the casino premises.

 Cheating claim

 The next day, Adelstein, in a series of tweets, claimed he was cheated in the hand.
-On 7 October 2022, he presented his case in detail on the poker website TwoPlusTwo.com, opening with the proclamationI can again say with great confidence that Robbi [Jade Lew] was very likely part of a cheating ring of at least three members, including her, RIP [Jacob "Rip" Chavez], Bryan [Sagbigsal] and potentially others.
+On October 7, 2022, he presented his case in detail on the poker website TwoPlusTwo.com, opening with the proclamationI can again say with great confidence that Robbi [Jade Lew] was very likely part of a cheating ring of at least three members, including her, RIP [Jacob "Rip" Chavez], Bryan [Sagbigsal] and potentially others.

-Lew, after initially giving vague and often contradicting explanations for her decisions in the hand, strongly rejected all accusations of cheating, which included claims of her wearing a ring that was passing along to her information through vibrations.
-She accepted to undergo a lie detector test, which she passed.
+Lew, after initially giving vague and often contradicting explanations for her decisions in the hand, strongly rejected all accusations of cheating, which included claims that she wore a vibrating ring designed to send her information.
+She agreed to undergo a lie detector test, which she passed.